Melikakmm/SEVN_PYTHON_WRAPPER/README.md

 # Brief Introduction to Sevn:

 SEVN, or Stellar EVolution N-body, is a rapid population synthesis code developed in C++.
 The purpose of this software is to simulate the evolution of binary systems where the properties of the entire system depend heavily on the properties of the stars within it and their interactions.
+The SEVN code can be found on the official SEVN Gitlab repo found [here](https://gitlab.com/sevncodes/sevn).

 # About This Project: